HarshaNandini-12/Frontend-Web_project_MANTRA2026/README.md

 - Add more courses and resources.

 AUTHOR
-Harsha Nandini Raghupathi
+-Harsha Nandini Raghupathi
-Section-4
+-Section-4
-CDS/2025/1232
+-CDS/2025/1232

-License
+License->
 This project is created for educational and learning purposes.